 Instead of depending solely on baby swings, you can choose other products for your baby that will easily accommodate up to 50 pounds.
 A baby carrier or stroller often do a better job than a swing at this stage.

-In conclusion, there are no baby swing that holds up to 50 lbs.
+In conclusion, there is no baby swing that holds up to 50 lbs.
 If you come across a commercial or marketing material that claims there is a baby swing that holds up to 50 lbs, you should disregard and not believe it.

 It’s most likely the company behind it is lying to get you to buy their swings.
 As a mother, safety should be at the top of your priority, not budget or any other thing for that matter.